Studded with tart cranberries and fresh orange zest, these whole grain Vegan Cranberry Orange Muffins are a light and refreshing way to start the day!

 - 1 cup oat flour

-- Optional: 1 cup fresh cranberries, picked over
+- 1 cup fresh cranberries picked over (optional)

 - In a mixing bowl, whisk together the first 11 ingredients, from the aquafaba to the sea salt.
 Allow the mixture to foam for 5 minutes.
 This is the baking soda reacting with the orange juice.